-Antoine Tamestit has been described as possessing “a flawless technique, and combines effortless musicality with an easy communicative power” (Bachtrack).
-He has achieved the rare distinction as a violist of being in constant demand as a soloist, recitalist and chamber musician.
-In addition to his peerless technique, he is known for the depth and beauty of his sound with its rich, deep, burnished quality.
+Antoine Tamestit is recognised internationally as one of the great violists - soloist, recitalist and chamber musician.
+In addition to his peerless technique and profound musicianship, he is known for the depth and beauty of his sound with its rich, deep, burnished quality.
 His repertoire is broad, ranging from the Baroque to the contemporary, and he has performed and recorded several world premieres.

-Tamestit gave the world premiere performance of Jörg Widmann’s Viola Concerto in 2015 with the Orchestre de Paris and Paavo Järvi and in the same season gave performances with the co-commissioners, Swedish Radio Symphony and Bavarian Radio Symphony Orchestra, under Daniel Harding.
-In 2016/17 he performed the concerto with the City of Birmingham Symphony Orchestra under Mirga Gražinytė-Tyla and the Danish Radio Symphony Orchestra and Joshua Weilerstein.
-This season he plays the piece with the Leipzig Gewandhaus Orchestra, Stavanger Symphony Orchestra, Finnish Radio Symphony Orchestra, Frankfurt Radio Symphony Orchestra and the Orchestre de Paris.
+One of the concertos Tamestit commissioned is the concerto by Jörg Widmann.
+Since giving the world premiere performance in 2015 with the Orchestre de Paris and Paavo Järvi, Tamestit has given performances of the concerto with the co-commissioners, Swedish Radio Symphony and Bavarian Radio Symphony Orchestra, both under Daniel Harding, again with the Orchestre de Paris, with the City of Birmingham Symphony Orchestra, the Leipzig Gewandhaus Orchestra, Frankfurt Radio Symphony Orchestra, Finnish Radio Symphony Orchestra, Stavanger Symphony, and the Danish Radio Symphony Orchestra.

-In recent seasons, Tamestit has appeared as soloist with orchestras including the London Symphony Orchestra, Vienna Philharmonic Czech Philharmonic, Tonhalle Orchestra Zürich, NDR Sinfonieorchester, WDR Köln, Royal Stockholm Philharmonic, and Chamber Orchestra of Europe.
-He has worked with conductors including Sir John Eliot Gardiner, Valery Gergiev, Marek Janowski, Riccardo Muti, Antonio Pappano, François-Xavier Roth and Franz Welser-Möst.
+Tamestit has also appeared as soloist with orchestras such as the Czech Philharmonic, Tonhalle Orchestra Zürich, WDR Köln, Royal Stockholm Philharmonic, Orchestre National de France, Philharmonia, Scottish Chamber Orchestra and Chamber Orchestra of Europe.
+He has worked with many great conductors including Valery Gergiev, Riccardo Muti, Daniel Harding, Marek Janowski, Antonio Pappano, François-Xavier Roth, Emmanuel Krivine and Franz Welser-Möst.

 Together with Nobuko Imai, Antoine Tamestit is co-artistic director of the Viola Space Festival in Japan, focusing on the development of viola repertoire and a wide range of education programmes.